Tax Laws in Nigeria: A Comprehensive Guide

 Capital Gains Tax Act

-The Capital Gains Tax Act 1990 is the main law for capital gains tax.
-Companies pay a 10% tax on the gains they make when they sell certain assets or exchange certain interests as provided by Section 2 of the Act.
+The Capital Gains Tax Act 1990 governs the taxation of capital gains.
+Companies pay a 10% tax on gains from selling certain assets or exchanging interests.
+Key points include:

 Personal Income Tax Act

-The Personal Income Tax Act 2011 (as amended) is the law that governs the tax charged on the income of individuals, families, bodies of individuals, and trustees.
-According to Section 1 of the Act, every taxable person is required to pay the tax to the State Inland Revenue Service where they live.
+The Personal Income Tax Act 2011 governs taxes on the income of individuals, families, groups, and trustees.
+Section 1 mandates that every taxable person pays tax to the State Inland Revenue Service where they reside.
+According to Section 3, tax is due annually on the total income of every taxable person, from both domestic and foreign sources.

-Income exempted from paying Personal Income Tax in Nigeria is covered under Section 19 of the Act.
-Section 81 of the Act states that employers are required to deduct taxes from their employee’s pay and send the money to the tax authority.
+Income exempt from Personal Income Tax in Nigeria is detailed in Section 19.
+Section 81 requires employers to deduct taxes from employees’ pay and remit it to the tax authority.

-The Value Added Tax Act 2004 governs the taxes on goods and services sold to the public as provided by Section 2 of the Act.
-The current VAT rate is 7.5%, as per the Finance Act 2020 amendment.
+The Value Added Tax Act 2004 sets the rules for taxing goods and services sold to the public, as outlined in Section 2.
+The current VAT rate, per the Finance Act 2020, is 7.5%.

-The Act’s First Schedule lists the goods and services exempt from this tax, including medical and pharmaceutical products, certain exports, baby products, humanitarian initiatives, machinery and equipment for the solid minerals sector, agricultural equipment, basic food items, residential rents, education materials, and books.
+The First Schedule of the Act lists goods and services exempt from VAT, including medical and pharmaceutical products, certain exports, baby products, humanitarian initiatives, machinery and equipment for the solid minerals sector, agricultural equipment, basic food items, residential rents, educational materials, and books.

 Petroleum Profit Tax Act (PPTA)

-The Petroleum Profit Tax Act 2004 (as amended) imposes taxes on the income of companies in the upstream petroleum sector in Nigeria.
-This includes companies involved in crude oil production, and petroleum marketing, as well as survey, drilling, and data collection services.
+The Petroleum Profit Tax Act 2004 taxes the income of companies in Nigeria’s upstream petroleum sector.
+This includes companies involved in crude oil production, petroleum marketing, as well as survey, drilling, and data collection services.

-Under Section 9, the profit of an accounting period is the aggregate of the proceeds of the sale of chargeable oil, the value of chargeable oil disposed of, and any income from petroleum operations.
+Petroleum operations cover the winning, obtaining, and transporting of petroleum or chargeable oil within Nigeria, but exclude refining.
+Section 9 defines the profit of an accounting period as the aggregate of the proceeds from the sale of chargeable oil, the value of chargeable oil disposed of, and any income from petroleum operations.

-The petroleum tax is currently 85%, except for companies under the Production Sharing Contract (PSC), which is 50%.
+The petroleum tax rate is 85%, except for companies under the Production Sharing Contract (PSC), which is 50%.

 Stamp Duties Act